 You can download the appendices (zip files) HERE.

-List of appendices: Vacant sites on Českobratrská Street (pdf presentation); Regulating conditions Českobratrská Street – site 1; Regulating conditions Českobratrská Street – site 2.
+List of appendices: Vacant sites on Českobratrská Street (pdf presentation); Regulatory conditions including appendices Českobratrská Street – site 1; Regulatory conditions including appendices Českobratrská Street – site 2.

 - The indicative illustrations of the building at the sites on Českobratrská Street were produced by architect Pavel Řihák.